WebDevJasonCameron/TheWizardsBag_Java_Version_Archiving/notes/log.md

 # Log

+## 2024-01-07 | Items Table

+Happy New Year!
+I just finish the set-up for ingesting all the spells I have from the basic rules books.
+I used python to scrape all the markdown files I had and then rewrite the data into five separate sql files for inserting them into their proper tables.
+SQL is often a pain when it comes down to organizing many-to-many relations.
+You need junction tables to keep track of the relations.
+That being said, I need to remind my self that you don't always need to go straight into building complex tables.
+I'm now working on the scripts to ingest the items I have already stored in markdown files.
+I was trying to figure why I hadn't created "create table" for rarities.
+Then it hit me, an Item won't have multiple rarities... well, it could, but that's why we have a "varies" denominator.
+So!
+No need to put more work on my shoulders.
+KISS.
+Then refactor it so you can Kiss again!!

+---

 ## 2023-12-31 | Insert Spell Data Plan

 Hello everyone.
 It's been a bit while I've been focussing on how best to build the DB.
 I've actually been running through some very awesome PG training.
 With that said, I now need to plan on how to take the markdown files that I've collected and convert them into a insert data sql script!
 To do this, I'm going to: